CANADA FX DEBT-C$ hits weakest since Oct 2010 in global slump

 The mood drove investors to seek relative safety in government bonds, and Canadian long-term debt prices soared alongside U.S. Treasuries.

-The two-year Canadian government bond CA2YT=RR was up 15 Canadian cents to yield 0.840 percent, while the 10-year bond CA10YT=RR surged 90 Canadian cents to yield 2.021 percent.
+The two-year Canadian government bond CA2YT=RR was up 10 Canadian cents to yield 0.864 percent, while the 10-year bond CA10YT=RR climbed 55 Canadian cents to yield 2.059 percent.

-The yield on the 30-year bond sank to 2.684 percent, a low not reached in records going back to the 1970s.
-(Additional reporting by Louise Egan in Ottawa; editing by Jeffrey Hodgson)
+The yield on the 30-year bond sank to 2.697 percent, a low not reached in records going back to the 1970s.
+(Additional reporting by Louise Egan in Ottawa; editing by Rob Wilson)

 © Thomson Reuters 2016 All rights reserved.